-tation will lessen the fear of failure sounds somewhat like the suggestion Malinowski makes about magic among the Tobriand Islanders.
-Kottak (1975:188) points out that Malinowski found among the Tobrianders magical activities associated with fishing in the open sea, which outrigger canoe can be a very hazardous activity. have no control over the winds or weather which can affect open sea fishing.
-Feeling that these conditions caused the islanders to turn to magic, Malinowski (1958:92) writes: "Magic is to be expected and generally found whenever man comes to an unbridgeable gap, a hiatus in his knowledge or in his powers of practical control, yet has to continue his pursuit."
-Hilbert (1981) has suggested that salesmen, in following a rigid ritual in their sales presentations, engage in a kind of magic insofar as they fee! that if the presentation (the ritual) is carried out correctly, the potential customer cannot refuse to buy the product.
+tation will lessen the fear of failure sounds somewhat like the suggestion Malinowski makes about magic among Tobriand Islanders.
+Kettak (1975:188)) points out that Malinewski found among the Tobrianders magical activities associated with fishing in the open sea, which in an outrigger cance can be a very hazardous activity. have no control over the winds or weather which can affect open sea fishing.
+Feeling that these conditions caused the islanders to turn to magic, Malinowski (1958:92)) writes:: "Magic is to be expected and generally found whenever man comes to an unbridgeable gap, a hiatus in his knowledge or in his powers of practical control, yet has to continue his pursuit."
+Hilbert (1981) has suggested that salesmen, in following a rigid ritual in their sales presentations, engage in a kind of magic imsofar as they fee I that if the presentation ((the ritual) is carried out correctly, the potential customer cannot refuse to buy the product.
 This functions to reduce the fear of failure among salesmen, especially those on commission whose economic well-being depends upon the volume of sales.
-This article by Smith seems to suggest that the more modern professional life underwriter, rather than emphasizing ritualistic sales presentations, emphasizes the service functions as a guarantee of success.
-This, just as the reliance on magic reduces fear of failure. emphasis upon service functions not only to enhance the professionalization process but as a form of ritual magic.
+This article by Smith seems to suggest that the more modern professional life underwritter, rather than emphasizing ritualistic sales presentations, emphasizes the service functions as a guarantee of success.
+This, just as the reliance on magic reduces fear of failure.
+Thus emphasis upon service functions not only to enhance the professionalization process but as a form of ritual magic.